5ouma/opml-generator/.github/CONTRIBUTING.md

 ## ❓ Pull Requests Title

-You don't need to add any prefixes like `feature` or `bug fix` to the Pull Requests title because I can recognize what kind of PR it is from labels.
+You don't need to add any prefixes like `feature` or `bug fix` to the Pull Requests title.
+I can recognize what kind of PR it is from labels.
 Please give a clear title.

 <br />